ShrutiDiwan1403/Disney_Netflix_Amazon_release_strategy-/README.md

-# 🎬 Drop Day = Dollars: The Business Impact of Release Scheduling in the OTT Era
+# 🎬 Drop Day = Dollars: The Business Impact of Release Scheduling in the Streaming Era

 ## Introduction